hetmanskyi-cloud/AWS/terraform/modules/endpoints/README.md

 # VPC Endpoints Module for Terraform

 This module creates and manages VPC Interface Endpoints for various AWS services within a specified VPC.
+Each endpoint is placed in a different private subnet to ensure high availability and prevent the DuplicateSubnetsInSameZone error.
 It also configures optional CloudWatch Logs for monitoring VPC Endpoint traffic and sets up the necessary Security Groups to control access.
 Gateway Endpoints (S3 and DynamoDB) are managed by the `vpc` module.

 ---